IQ404/study-notes/README.md

   `GL_ARRAY_BUFFER` means the nature of the buffer associated to buffer_id is an array.
 It is used for all buffer used to store vertex attributes.

-- `glBufferData` lets OpenGL set the size for the buffer, sends the data that should be in the buffer, and gives a hint on how this buffer would be used (see [here](https://docs.gl/gl4/glBufferData) for the details).
+- `glBufferData` lets OpenGL set the size for the binded buffer, sends the data that should be in the binded buffer, and gives a hint on how this buffer would be used (see [here](https://docs.gl/gl4/glBufferData) for the details).

+- `glEnableVertexAttribArray` enables the attribute, only then will it be used in OpenGL draw calls.
+The `0` provided indicates the index of the attribute (with respect to the vertex) we are enabling.

+- `glVertexAttribPointer` tells OpenGL the layout of the binded buffer specifically for one attribute of the vertex (and thus, `glVertexAttribPointer` should be called once per attribute).

+  `0` there indicates the index of the attribute (with respect to the vertex) we are stating for.
+Here we only have 1 attribute (position) and its index is 0.

+  `2` there indicates that this targeted attribute is consisted of two components: we have two floats to represent a position for a vertex.

+  `GL_FLOAT` there indicates the type of the components just mentioned is float.

+  `GL_FALSE` there indicates that we don't need OpenGL to further normalize the values we provided for the components (<ins>FURTHER ELABORATION NEEDED</ins>: how does this normalization actually work?).

+  `sizeof(float) * 2` there indicates the stride: how many bytes are there between each vertex.

+  `0` there is a pointer (it is implicitly `(const void*)0`) indicating the offset (in bytes) of the targeted attribute into the vertex.

+  ❓ Elaborate more on things like `(const void*)8`.

 ```cpp
 glDrawArrays(GL_TRIANGLES, 0, 3);